aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-do-lazy-loading/_index.md

  const lazyLoadingUrl = "/GridJs2/LazyLoading";
  xs.setLazyLoadingUrl(lazyLoadingUrl);
 ```
-After user click the other worksheet that is not the active one£¬the action of query data wil be triggered automatically by the spreadsheet application
+After user click the other worksheet that is not the active one, the action of query data wil be triggered automatically by the spreadsheet application

 ## Implement lazy loading action in Controller  in serverside .
 for example: